 Alisha loves dancing, art, basketball, and is in the Colorguard.
 She volunteers at a local library helping little kids read and do crafts!
 She plans to go to architecture school after graduating from high school.
 Alisha lived in India for 7 years and has seen the trouble people go through on a daily basis; therefore, she is grateful for what she has and takes every opportunity to help everyone be the best version of themselves, which is her motivation.
 "NSHSS plays an important role in my academic career.
 It has given me many opportunities that I would never have received.
 This organisation has never failed to keep me motivated to maintain a high gpa!" says Alisha.

 Be sure to tell NSHSS about your accomplishments so we can share with others.
 For example, you could tell us about your non-profit organization or your first place rank in an academic or sports competition.
 We want to hear from you!
-Email Ambassadors@nshss.org and be sure to include a picture of you or you at the event/activity and you may be included on the next NSHSS Blog, and
+Fill out thisand you may be included in the next NSHSS Blog, and